josephdviviano/script-it/README.md

 Usage
 -----
-**scriptuit generate**
+**script-it generate**

 This walks you through the construction of a pipeline for a single image modality within a single experiment.
 The command line interface allows you to chain together modules, keeping track of inputs/outputs, and the prerequisites for each module.

-The modules used are determined by the current `SCRIPTUIT_MODULES` environment variable.
+The modules used are determined by the current `script-it_MODULES` environment variable.
 You can use this to manage multiple parallel sets of modules.
 This is useful if you want to maintain a working legacy copy the scripts you used to a particular publication.

-Each run of scriptuit is associated with an `ID`.
+Each run of script-it is associated with an `ID`.
 This allows you to keep different streams of your pipeline seperate.
 This is useful if you are testing out multiple processing strategies on your data. `ID` is a variable made available within each of your modules, so you can put it somewhere in your output file names.

 This generates a single master script with your modules chained together in order after you issue the stop command.
 This master script can be used to generate full rendered scripts for each participant, or can be used to analyze your data.

-**scriptuit render**
+**script-it render**

 This 'renders' or hard-codes the settings defined in the master script to an output file using the following syntax:

-    scriptuit render masterScript output.sh
+    script-it render masterScript output.sh

-This script will be completely independent from scriptuit and is therefore a portable pipeline that can be shared with others, or used to process your data.
+This script will be completely independent from script-it and is therefore a portable pipeline that can be shared with others, or used to process your data.

-**scriptuit clean**
+**script-it clean**

 Allows you to find and destroy files with a given prefix, for all, or some of your subjects.

-**scriptuit list**
+**script-it list**

-Prints a list of the modules found in `SCRIPTUIT_MODULES`.
+Prints a list of the modules found in `script-it_MODULES`.

-**scriptuit help modulename**
+**script-it help modulename**

 Prints the help for the selected module.

-**scriptuit check setup**
+**script-it check setup**

 Checks your installation paths for errors, and reports on any misconfiguration.

-**scriptuit check inputs**
+**script-it check inputs**

-Checks your `SCRIPTUIT_DATA` folder for errors in folder structure and missing input files.
+Checks your `script-it_DATA` folder for errors in folder structure and missing input files.

 **sit-folder**

-This simple tool will help you generate folders properly-formatted for scriptuit.
+This simple tool will help you generate folders properly-formatted for script-it.
 It is run on a per-subject basis, but a clever user could manually duplicate a single folder structure for as many participants as needed.
 These folders will automatically be generated in the designated working directory.

 **sit-queue**